 Course Description

 This course will focus on the fundamentals of modern statistics.
 Topics include: basic concepts of descriptive statistics, inferences about the mean, proportion, differences in means and differences in proportions; the binomial distribution, confidence intervals, and hypothesis testing.
 Other topics in this course include an introduction to probability and bivariate data, including linear correlation and regression.
-This course is an Open Educational Resource (OER) Course.
 (3 credits)

 Recommended Prerequisite